 Provide all equipment tagging and information as per Section 01425 – Computerized Maintenance Management System Data Requirements.

-Perform the disinfection of all applicable structures prior to testing and commissioning.
+Perform the disinfection of all applicable structures prior to testing and commissioning in accordance with AWWA and MECP Standards.
 All disinfection to be coordinated with the Region (Section 01750 – Disinfection and Testing of Water Retaining Structures and Process Piping).

 In addition to constructing the works shown on the Drawings, the design of, construction of and maintenance of, all temporary works and facilities necessary for the successful execution and completion of the Contract Work.
 Remove temporary works and facilities when construction is completed.
 Temporary works and facilities include, but are not limited to the following: